Disc Golf Junior

 - The fewest throws by the end of the course wins

 And that’s it!
 Because the game is so simple, kids tend to pick it up quickly.
-Courses range from exceptionally easy to difficult, and you can usually judge which course will fit your family best.
+Frisbee golf course layouts range from exceptionally easy to difficult, and you can usually judge which course will fit your family best.

 GOOD FOR A GROWING BODY